-The Pokémon Go Valentine's Day event returns for another year, and once again we have pink-themed creature spawns for a limited time only.
+The Pokémon Go Valentine's Day event returns for another year here in 2019, and once again we have pink-themed creature spawns for a limited time only.

 When does the Pokémon Go Valentine's Day event end?